Video, audio clips claim Assam cop tortured by colleagues before death, car stationary during 'accident' | Politics

 CID sleuths also went to Lakhimpur, where an FIR was registered on Monday on the basis of a complaint lodged by a woman against the now-deceased SI under various sections of the Indian Penal Code such as criminal conspiracy, dacoity, robbery, attempt to cause death, wrongful confinement and extortion.

-While the CID team was probing the case, an audio clip purportedly of a police personnel from Nagaon police station went viral on social media.
+While the CID team was probing the case, an audio clip purportedly recorded by a police personnel from Nagaon police station went viral on social media.
 He claimed in the audio that the deceased SI was physically tortured before her death.

 The audio clip claimed that Rabha was acting against criminals, having links with higher ups, and a gang was unhappy with her for this.